-Soya kabab or soya cutlet is a healthy high protein snack.
-This is made with soya granules or minced soya along with few veggies.
-You can pan-fry, bake, or air-fry the patties for a healthier twist.
+Soya kabab or soya cutlet is a healthy, high-protein snack.
+This is made with soya granules, minced soya, and a few veggies.
+For a healthier twist, you canย pan-fry, bake, or air-fryย the patties.

-This is one protein rich appetizer.
-It's vegan and gluten free.
-Soya chunks kabab was in my to-do list since long.
-Finally I made that.
+This is a protein-rich appetizer.
+It's vegan and gluten-free.
+Soya chunks kabab has been on my to-do list for a long time.
+Finally, I made it.
 This is a super easy and quick kabab recipe.

 Also, soya chunks are the best vegan substitute for ground meat.
 It's rich in protein.
-Do you know this textured vegetable protein contains a higher amount of protein than that of lentils.
+Do you know this textured vegetable protein contains a higher amount of protein than that of lentils?
 So you must include this in your diet for a protein-rich meal.
-No doubt this is one of the best sources of protein for vegetarians and vegans.
+This is undoubtedly one of the best protein sources for vegetarians and vegans.

-You can make super quick soya chunks curry or soya chunks pulao in your everyday food.
+You can make this super quick soya chunks curry or soya chunks pulao in your everyday food.

 Best kind of soya for the kabab

-Process will be same but with larger chunks there is one more step that after soaking, I had to mince the chunks to smaller pieces.
-You can do that in food processor or high-speed blender.
-Put soaked and squeezed chunks in processor and pulse once to get small granules.
-That's it.
-You are done.
+The process will be the same, but with larger chunks, there is one additional step.
+After soaking, I had to mince the chunks into smaller pieces.
+You can do that in a food processor or high-speed blender.
+Mince the rehydrated soya granules in the processor and pulse well.

 How to make soya kabab?

-If you have soya granules then skip this step and directly add to the mixing bowl with mashed potatoes and peas.
+If you have soya granules, skip this step and add them directly to the mixing bowl with the mashed potatoes and peas.

 Ingredients -

-Soya granules - Soya chunks or minced soya is the main ingredient.
-Here
+Soya granules - Soya chunks or minced soya are the main ingredients.

 Soak soya granules/ minced soya in boiling water for 5 minutes covered with a lid.
 Add a pinch of salt as well.
 After 5 minutes remove from hot water and wash it with cold water 2 to 3 times.
 Squeeze out every time to remove that foamy water.
 Squeeze out all water and put it in the food processor.
 Pulse it once or twice till you get nicely minced chunks.

-Take boiled and mashed potatoes in a mixing bowl.
+Put boiled and mashed potatoes in a mixing bowl.
 Add blanched peas and minced soya chunks.
-Pulse it once more to mix them.
-Now add bread crumbs and all spices and salt to the mixture.
+Pulse once more to mix them.
+Now add bread crumbs, spices, and salt to the mixture.
 Mix all ingredients.
 Now divide it into equal portions.

-Grease your palms and shape it into discs or use cookie cutter to shape it different.
+Grease your palms and shape them into discs, or use a cookie cutter to shape them differently.

-You can also coat this with bread crumbs to add little more crisp.
-For that make a slurry with cornstarch and water.
-Dip the kabab in slurry and then roll it on bread crumbs.
+You can also coat this with bread crumbs to make it a little crispier.
+For that, make a slurry with cornstarch and water.
+Dip the kabab in the slurry and then roll it in bread crumbs.

-However this step is totally optional.
-You can directly panfry or bake the kababs without bread coating.
+However, this step is optional.
+You can directly pan-fry or bake the kababs without bread coating.
+To add some more protein, add chickpea flour and crumbled paneer.

-Heat oil in a pan and place the shaped cutlet pieces on pan.
+Heat oil in a pan and place the shaped cutlet pieces on the pan.
 Shallow fry the kabab till golden and crisp.
-Keep flame on medium high flame.
+Keep flame on medium-high flame.

-Flip to other side carefully after 3 - 4 minutes so that one side is fully cooked and turns golden in color.
-Pan fry both sides equally.
+After 3 - 4 minutes, flip to the other side carefully so that one side is fully cooked and turns golden in color.
+Pan-fry both sides equally.

-Remove from pan once done and place on paper napkin to soak excess oil.
+Once done, remove from pan and place on paper napkin to soak up excess oil.
 Serve with ketchup or mint chutney and sliced pickled onions.

 Recipe Card for Soya Kabab